Job title Watersports Instructor

 Is it possible to develop a career in watersports?

-Most jobs are reasonably paid, with benefits, and have clearly defined career paths leading to additional qualifications and responsibilities and increased pay.
+Most jobs as a watersport instructor are reasonably paid, with benefits, and have clearly defined career paths leading to additional qualifications as a watersport instructor and responsibilities and increased pay.
 At the top end of the scale, senior managers have often worked their way up from entry-level jobs to become responsible for multi-million pound operations and in return can expect to earn a reasonable salary.

 This is a worldwide industry that operates throughout the year.
-It can be difficult to secure year-round to start with, but this gives you the opportunity to travel and live in a very flexible way.
+It can be difficult to secure year-round jobs as a watersport instructor to start with, but this gives you the opportunity to travel and live in a very flexible way.
 Many watersports operators have winter sun resorts, while some others offer their staff winter jobs at their ski resorts.

-This is an excellent career path for those who were not successful in a formal academic sense.
-What counts is having good verbal communications skills, getting on well with others and being accustomed to solving problems.
+What counts as a watersport instructor is having good verbal communications skills, getting on well with others and being accustomed to solving problems.

-Many people underestimate the importance of gaining the skills and qualifications that will make them attractive to employers.
+Many people underestimate the importance of gaining the skills and watersport instructor qualifications that will make them attractive to employers.
 There is a massive demand for good staff who are prepared to work long hours while maintaining a cheerful, easy-going outlook.
-You should have a good work ethic, appropriate qualifications, good references and a realistic understanding of the industry and its requirements.
-The industry has expanded exponentially over the past 30 years, which has created an enormous demand for qualified staff.
-Competition for jobs can be high in popular resorts.
+You should have a good work ethic, appropriate watersport instructor qualifications, good references and a realistic understanding of the industry and its requirements.
+The watersport industry has expanded exponentially over the past 30 years, which has created an enormous demand for qualified watersport instructor staff.
+Competition for watersport instructor jobs can be high in popular resorts.

 What is living at an overseas watersports resort really like?